cmadajski/qr-codes/README.md

 ## Libraries

 All the QR generation in this repo is powered by **Python 3.11** and the **Segno** module.
 Segno seems to be the best QR code library available [based on these stats](https://segno.readthedocs.io/en/latest/comparison-qrcode-libs.html).
 I've tested all of the various QR code styles and they work on all the hardware I currently have available.
 It is awesome.

+Segno has [extensive documentation](https://segno.readthedocs.io/en/latest/make.html) that explains the details of the package.